ignite/cli/docs/guide/blog/index.md

 Define the `Post` type and the `AppendPost` keeper method.

-When you define the `Post` type in a proto file, Starport (with the help of `protoc`) takes care of generating the required Go files.
+When you define the `Post` type in a proto file, Ignite CLI (with the help of `protoc`) takes care of generating the required Go files.

 Create the `proto/blog/post.proto` file and define the `Post` message: